 We believe that a spine center of excellence relates to the following common characteristics:

 The latest medical advances have made it easier for physicians to detect abnormalities in the spine.
 While this is helpful, the problem is that some abnormalities are simply a common byproduct of aging.

 For instance, some studies have shown that nearly half of healthy people over the age of 40 with no back pain whatsoever can have MRIs that would suggest disc problems.
 Secondly, many people also do not realize that nonsurgical treatment options for back and neck pain can yield similar long-term results to surgery.
 Although surgery can be the best option, many cases of back and neck pain can improve with nonsurgical treatments and home remedies.
 Many times, those surgeons who are biased towards surgery fail to share this information with the patient.

-If you are a physician group, health insurance company, employer, workers compensation carrier and want to contact Spine Center Network, you can use the online form by clicking below.CONTACT US
+Want to know more?
+If you are a physician group, health insurance company, employer, workers compensation carrier — or hospital service line director wanting to create a specialty center that appeals to the customer — we can be contacted through the online form by clicking below.CONTACT US

 Prospective patients please select a spine center from the network and email them directly at the individual contact forms or phone numbers.
 Be sure to mention you heard of their spine center through Spine Center Network.